rhiot/gitbook/gateway/sensors/camera.md

 By default camera sensor streams image data only when motion is detected.
 Default motion interval is 250 milisecond i.e. up to the 4 images per second will be stream to the IoT Connector.
 The default image format is JPG.

-Under the hood camera sensor uses [Camel webcam component](../camel_components/camel_webcam_component.md).
+Under the hood camera sensor uses wrapper around [Raspistill](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) system process.
 The backend service responsible for receiving the data from a camera is [Camera Service](../../cloudplatform/services/camera.md).

 ## Running camera sensor in Spring Boot runtime